Composition of random functions and word reconstruction: First order statistic on quasi-leaves

-\end{lemma} \begin{proof} Given that $|B_{w}(x)|=t$, the probability that $B_w(x)$ is not a tree is at most $t^2/n$: in the BFS exploration of the $w$-in-ball, at each of the $t$ steps, the probability that the new in-edge has its origin at a vertex already present in the in-ball is at most $t/n$.
-Let $c=c(k)$ be the constant from Lemma~\ref{lemma:exponential-in-ball}.
-It follows that
+\begin{proof} Let $\w=w^2$.
+Given that the ball $|B_{\w}(x)|$ has size $t$, the probability that $B_{\w}(x)$ is not a tree is at most $t^2/n$: indeed, in the BFS exploration of the $w^2$-in-ball, at each of the $t$ steps, the probability that the new in-edge has its origin at a vertex already present in the in-ball is at most $t/n$.